Luthey-Schulten-Lab/Minimal_Cell_ComplexFormation/README.md

 - `Syn3A_updated.xml` — Includes metabolites, compartments, reactions, and gene associations.
   - Updated SBML model from [*eLife*, 2019](https://elifesciences.org/articles/36842).
+  - Standard file format in system biology.
-  - Read in for Reaction and stoichiometries by `rxns_ODE.py`
+  - Read in for Reaction and stoichiometries by `rxns_ODE.py`.

 - `initial_concentration.xlsx` — Provides initial conditions for proteins, medium, and metabolites.